- Funding for the West Calgary Ring Road was announced on July 5, 2018. Once complete, the road will provide 101 km of free-flow traffic.

 - Work to start on West Calgary Ring Road (July 5, 2018)

-Sign up for email updates for the West Calgary Ring Road.
+Sign up for email updates on the West Calgary Ring Road.

 For more information on the West Calgary Ring Road: